-The strategy supports a vison of Lithgow as an innovative industrial city in a historic, productive and beautiful agricultural region.
-It is the 'gateway' between Greater Sydney and the Central West, located two-hours drive from Sydney where the only two arterial roads connecting the regions meet and motorists need to stop for a rest-break before continuing to more distant parts of the region.
-A far-sighted strategic plan for EV charging is an essential component of this vision given Lithgow's position, while ensure local businesses and residents have access to the charging services they need to support their daily life and business activities.
+Lithgow is also the 'gateway' between Greater Sydney and the Central West located two-hours drive from Sydney where the only two arterial roads connecting the two regions meet, and where motorists need to stop for a rest-break if continuing to more distant parts of the Central West and the regions beyond.

+A far-sighted strategic plan for EV charging is an essential component of this vision, ensuring local businesses and residents have access to the charging services they need to support their daily routines and business activities.
+The plan will enable long distance travel by EVs, and ensure drivers and passengers feel confident that they will be able to charge their vehicles easily, quickly and without feeling anxiety.